abhijitdasgupta85/arm-baremetal-qemu-lab/README.md

 This repository is a learning and experimentation lab for developing bare-metal software on ARM Cortex-A processors, using QEMU as the execution platform.

-The project starts from first principles (boot, linker, UART bring-up) and incrementally evolves toward a scheduler-based runtime, similar in spirit to early RTOS or microkernel bring-up work.
+The project starts from first principles (boot, linker, UART bring-up) similar in spirit to early RTOS or microkernel bring-up work.

 The entire workflow is designed to be:
     - Reproducible